novseje/novseje/README.md

 However, I can quickly adapt to virtually any PHP-based framework or CMS.

 Beyond backend development, I have strong frontend skills and proficiency in JavaScript, TypeScript, React, Vue.js, jQuery, and Bootstrap.

+I'm not afraid of unfamiliar technologies.
+My experience allows me to quickly learn new technologies.